affedilmez/homunculus/readme.md

 ==========

 A PHP class for managing CMS-like global HTML without the overhead of a DB or class hierarchy.
-Can be usefule when you want to:
+Can be useful when you want to:

 * Generate a handful of static HTML files without having to